To Footer

 Computer 3D Modeling

-Students learn how computer hardware and software are used in preparing 3D architectural drawings and client-oriented presentations.
+Provides instruction on how computer hardware and software are used in preparing 3D architectural drawings and client-oriented presentations.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical